SQream/sqream_docs/data_ingestion/json.rst

 Creating a Foreign Table
 ---------------------
-Before loading data, you must build the ``CREATE FOREIGN TABLE`` to correspond with the file structure of the inserted table.
+Before loading data, you must build the ``CREATE FOREIGN TABLE`` statement to correspond with the file structure of the inserted table.

 The example in this section is based on the source ``nba.json`` table shown below: